Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 ```

-We can observe the full distribution with the following code.
+We can observe the whole distribution with the following code.

 ```r